Last Updated on 08/25/23 by quiltripping

 The cabin also had a desk area with three more drawers, three small open shelves, and an under counter fridge.
 Above the desk was a large flat screen TV.

 The closet space was very roomy and came with plenty of hanging space and 30 hangers, as well as a large floor to ceiling cabinet with shelving, a safe, and a full length mirror.
-This is also where the life preservers were kept.
+This was also where the life preservers were kept.

 The bathroom wasn’t large but was certainly spacious enough for one person.
 The shower provided large bottles of shampoo and body gel.
 Around the single sink there were three shelves to store my personal toiletries and a long shelf under the sink.
 There were also large bottles of hand soap and lotion from the Lotus spa by the sink.